Facts in Data Annotation

 The production of high-quality training data requires human intervention at some level.
 Therefore, when it comes to creating massive amounts of training data, achieving high quality is in the end, a human factor issue.
 It means that understanding what humans are good at and the sources of errors is crucial to designing the work procedures, the tools, and the QA methodologies.

 Therefore, a comprehensive QA methodology is a QA methodology that is applied to the whole process: from the personnel’s selection and training to the quality metrics calculation.
 A comprehensive QA methodology includes preventive measures, ensuring the minimization of the number of errors, reactive measures to detect and correct mistakes once they have occurred, and metrics to obtain objective quality measures.
+It also includes specific QA tools that help optimize the QA resources and perform consistent QA assessments.
 A comprehensive approach to quality assessment reduces the time and resources needed to achieve the quality goals, and contributes significantly to the affordability of the data collection and annotation projects.

 What is a work-flow oriented intuitive tool?